 Digital Photography focuses on both the editorial content and the technical skills needed to produce quality photographic images used in artistic websites, news bulletins, documentaries, public service announcements, advertisements, and other forms of viewing images.
 Basic concepts of photography such as the use of light and shadows, composition and visual literacy will be explored.
 Image editing software will be used to edit and enhance pictures.
 (Meets MnTC goal area 6).

-ART/CSCI 1097 3 credits (1 lecture, 2 lab) Introduction to Digital Graphics the production of digital art works.
+ART/CSCI 1097 3 credits (1 lecture, 2 lab) Introduction to Digital Graphics

+This course will introduce students to computer technologies that apply specifically to graphic design and the production of digital art works.
 Use of computer software for design layout and creation of two dimensional, digital imagery will be emphasized.
 (Meets MnTC goal area 6)